Welcome

 MRS JOHN McNABB (Skinner 1941) double blush, polar-hardy beggeriana X rugosa

-MRS R B SHARMAN-CRAWFORD (Dickson 1894) long-stem, rose pink, tea-influenced HP
+MRS R B SHARMAN-CRAWFORD (Dickson 1894) long-stem, rose pink, free-blooming HP

 MORGENROT (Kordes 1985) loud bright red single-petaled compact shrub